ap--/leave-org-keep-contributions/README.md

-When you are about to leave an organisation and you want to keep your contributions, there's a bunch of things you'll have to do to before leaving so that you can all of your green squares in your contribution graph.
+When you are about to leave an organisation and you want to keep your contributions, there's a bunch of things you'll have to do to before leaving so that you can keep all of your green squares in your contribution graph.